-Human Relations Commission Resources
+Human Relations Commission Activities and Resources

 The Baltimore County Human Relations Commission (BCHRC) enforces the County's anti-discrimination law, Article 29 of the Baltimore County Code, 2003.
-BCHRC is responsible for a host of activities, holds public meetings and provides additional resources to citizens who believe they have been discriminated against.
+BCHRC is responsible for a host of activities, holds public meetings, and provides additional resources to citizens who believe they have been discriminated against.

 In addition to investigating complaints of discrimination, the Baltimore County Human Relations Commission also: